The following information may help you understand Geiger Counter Readings, the units of measurement for Geiger Counters (nuclear radiation detectors).

 4,000 milliSievert (mSv)

-What do the Radiation Network CPM numbers mean with regards to health risk?
+What do the Geiger Counter Readings mean as related to health risk?

-With the examples of radiation dose listed above, we can correlate how long it would take to experience those effects based on a hypothetical Geiger counter CPM number.
+With the radiation dose examples listed above, we can correlate how long it would take to experience those effects based on hypothetical Geiger counter readings given in CPM.

-Days compared with the avg. annual human exposure (U.S.)
+Days compared with the average annual human exposure (U.S.)

 207 (at 100 CPM)